- Tel: 858.663.9055

 |

-1. Optimal dilution of the Basal cell keratin/Cytokeratin 14 antibody should be determined by the researcher.
+1. Optimal dilution of the Basal cell keratin/Cytokeratin 14 Antibody for IHC should be determined by the researcher.

 2. This KRT14/Type I cytoskeletal keratin 14 antibody is recombinantly produced by expression in human HEK293 cells.